Ian Darke: ESPN

 In 2010, Sky did not receive rights to the 2010 FIFA World Cup, and Darke was hired to be an ESPN commentator for their coverage of the World Cup for the American market, and he became known to the American public as the English-language commentator for Landon Donovan's last-second goal for the United States against Algeria that allowed the USA to not only advance to the knockout stage, but also win their group.

 Despite beginning the 2010–11 Premier League season with Sky in the UK, Darke was offered a three-year contract to join ESPN in the U.S. as their voice of the Premier League.
 He accepted the offer.
 Darke later expanded his duties to commentate on MLS games, the 2013 FIFA Confederations Cup and the 2014 FIFA World Cup, where he was their lead commentator and called the final.

 Darke paired with Julie Foudy to lead ESPN's coverage of the 2011 FIFA Women's World Cup and commentated another American tournament-saving goal – Abby Wambach's last-second header against Brazil in the quarterfinals – before teaming with Taylor Twellman (for Team USA's games) and Steve McManaman (for other games, including those featuring England and the final between Germany and Argentina) during the 2014 World Cup.

 Darke returned to ESPN more permanently as the lead La Liga commentator alongside his long time broadcast partner Steve McManaman.

 For the 2022 World Cup, ESPN loaned Darke to Fox Sports.

 The fact that Darke has commentated enthusiastically for MLS and for both the US Men's and Women's National Teams has led The American Outlaws to create a chant named "Ian Darke, you are a Yank" and the Men in Blazers (Michael Davies and Roger Bennett) to name him "Sir Ian Darke".

-BT Sport
+BT Sport/TNT Sports

 At the start of the 2013–14 Premier League season, Darke joined the BT Sport team as a commentator for English Premier League matches.
 He can also be heard on the Premier League world feed.
 He commentated on the 2014, 2016, 2017 and 2019 FA Cup Final.

-Darke said on the Men in Blazers podcast on Grantland.com that one of the worst places to commentate from was Port Vale F.C.
-He recalled calling a game at Vale Park during a rain storm from the roof of the stand.
-Darke equated the experience to "being on the deck of a ship in the middle of the Atlantic."

-Darke was part of a team of commentators for Prime Video's UK Premier League coverage.
-He paired with his ESPN colleague Craig Burley.

 Fox Sports

 Darke announced on Twitter on July 26, 2022 that he would be joining Fox Sports' slate of broadcasters for the 2022 FIFA World Cup in a supporting role, comparing his stint to a loan from ESPN.
+Darke and Landon Donovan were named the lead announcing team for UEFA Euro 2024.

+Personal life

+Darke's son Adam is a documentary maker on sports, and is also a wellbeing coach.
+Like his father, he supports Portsmouth F.C.